RPAcceptance

 How can efficiency potentials of Robotic Process Automation be sustainably established by promoting acceptance?

 Robotic Process Automation (RPA) has proven to be an efficiency-boosting automation technology in corporate practice that makes many of the work steps performed by employees obsolete and, as a result, greatly changes the way they work.
-A critical success factor for the sustainable introduction and establishment of the efficiency potential of RPA is the acceptance among the employees involved.
+A critical success factor for the sustainable introduction and establishment of the efficiency potential of RPA is the acceptance of the employees involved.
 Studies also show that management decisions are made on the basis of subjective criteria in almost half of all cases, despite the availability of automated knowledge.

 Project period: November 2020 - October 2022